mhewedy/viper/README.md

 $ viper create ubuntu/bionic ~/init.sh
 ```

-> Note: To get list of all local available images use `viper images`
+> Note: To get list of all available images use `viper images`

 ### List all created VMs
 This subcommand list all VMs (stopped and running)